mmai/piquetBook/index.md

 B is in a very awkward position.
 Probablyhis best game is to keep the clubs, as then hesaves the capot, unless A has thrown four clubsand a spade, a most unlikely discard.

-When put to a card, the general rule is to countthe cards remaining against {see pp. 170, 171).There is one other consideration, viz., what cardsthe adversary cannot in reason have discarded.Thus:&mdash;If a player might have a quart which hedoes not call, and his hand is such that it wouldhave been very bad play to discard from a quart,the presumption is he did not go out with thequart originally, and therefore that he has takenin to that suit {co?iipare Example IV., pp. 162, 163).
+When put to a card, the general rule is to countthe cards remaining against {see pp. 170, 171).There is one other consideration, viz., what cardsthe adversary cannot in reason have discarded.Thus:-If a player might have a quart which hedoes not call, and his hand is such that it wouldhave been very bad play to discard from a quart,the presumption is he did not go out with thequart originally, and therefore that he has takenin to that suit {co?iipare Example IV., pp. 162, 163).

 M